 of periods ${\bf u}_{1}$, ${\bf u}_{2}$ leaves invariant also the third interference picture corresponding to pair $(\bm{\eta}_{3}, a_{3})$.

 The corresponding condition for $m_{1} {\bf u}_{1} + m_{2} {\bf u}_{2}$ can then be written in the form

 where $\bm{\xi}_{3}$ is a unit vector orthogonal to $\bm{\eta}_{3}$ in the plane.

-The equation (\ref{taucond}) has no nontrivial solutions in the generic situation and can be satisfied only for special $\bm{\eta}_{3}$ and $a_{3}$.
-It's not difficult to show that for purely rational potentials $V({\bf r})$ (two linearly independent solutions of (\ref{taucond})) the direction $\bm{\eta}_{3}$ should also correspond to the integer vector in the lattice $L^{\prime}$ generated by vectors ${\bf u}_{1}$, ${\bf u}_{2}$:
+The equation (\ref{taucond}) has no nontrivial solutions in generic situation and can be satisfied only for special $\bm{\eta}_{3}$ and $a_{3}$.
+It's not difficult to show that for purely rational potentials $V({\bf r})$ (two linearly independent solutions of (\ref{taucond})) the direction $\bm{\eta}_{3}$ should also correspond to an integer vector in the lattice $L^{\prime}$ generated by vectors ${\bf u}_{1}$, ${\bf u}_{2}$: